jamiekelly/Network/README.txt

 -=Priority #3 [Do whenever]=-

-- Create graphics for the game (paddles, ball etc)
+X- Create graphics for the game (paddles, ball etc)
-- Create multiple "States" e.g. When one player wins, when other loses etc. Possibly create different game modes?
+X- Create multiple "States" e.g. When one player wins, when other loses etc. Possibly create different game modes?